Power Factor Calculator - Calculate AC Circuit Efficiency

 Frequently Asked Questions (FAQ)

-What is power factor and why is it important?
+What is power factor and why does it matter?

-How do you calculate power factor from phase angle?
+How do you improve power factor?

-What is a good power factor?
+What is a good power factor value?

 Conclusion